timmandz/timmandz.github.io/index.md

 For each model, we trained and evaluted only on a single stock at a time.
 For most parts, we used AAPL, but we also later retrained our models on other stock to confirm our results.

-We noticed that when only predicting one day ahead, the convolutional and single-shot lstm models were relatively close in performance, so to try to clearly differentiate which model is best, we tried evaluating or model by predicting the AAPL stock for the next 2,4,8,16 and 32 days, given the last 30 days.
+We noticed that when only predicting one day ahead, the convolutional and autoregressive lstm models were relatively close in performance, so to try to clearly differentiate which model is best, we tried evaluating or model by predicting the AAPL stock for the next 2,4,8,16 and 32 days, given the last 30 days.

 Finally, we repeated the experiement for stock other than AAPL.
 This includes MSFT, GOOG, AMZN, META.
 For each stock, we also repeated the tests for our different label_widths.

 ## Results

 While we discovered that the convolutional model performed the best on our data, we were initially surprised how badly all of our models seemed to perform in general.
 Overall, it seems all 3 models just look at the previous trend, and just assumes that the next stock price will follow that same trend.
-Our autorecurrent model, which we expected would perform the best, consistently predicted way too low prices, and was clearly the worst out of all.
+Our single-shot lstm model, which we expected would perform among the best, consistently predicted way too low prices, and was clearly the worst out of all.

 Here you can see the entire AAPL stock divided into training, validation and test.
 Overlayed on the test data are also a couple one day predictions for each of our model.